Battle of Ganuvara

-The Battle of Ganuvara was a battle fought between the Hittite Empire and the Hayasa-Azzi confederation during the reign of the Hittite king Mursili II.
+The Battle of Ganuvara, also Kannuwara was fought between the Hittite Empire and the Hayasa-Azzi confederation during the reign of the Hittite king Mursili II.
 The Hayasa-Azzi had served as one of the Hittite’s most determined enemies for the past half century, however in a battle outside the city of Ganuvara they were decisively defeated by the Hittite general Nuvanza and would never be a threat to the Hittites again.

 Background

 The Hayasa-Azzi are first recorded when they are one of multiple people groups who invaded the Hittite kingdom during the difficult reign of Tudhaliya II (c.1360 – 1344 BC (short chronology)).
 Not much about them is known but they were likely a political confederation of multiple small kingdoms (the two most prominent being, of course, the Hayasa and Azzi) whose heartland was located in the Armenian Highlands.
 They are reported to have seized the important Hittite city of Samuha before Tudhaliya sent his son, general and later Hittite King Suppiluliuma against them.
 Suppiluliuma defeated the Hayasa-Azzi and forced them to return the captured Hittite territory and become Hittite vassals, thus ending the first period of conflict between the two nations.